PREVIEW-Tesla margins in focus as EV price war kicks into high gear

 The company on Friday slashed prices in Europe, Israel and Singapore.
 In the United States, Tesla has cut the price of its base Model 3 by a cumulative 11% since the start of the year, with a 20% reduction in its base Model Y.

-Even as consumers have dialed down non-essential spending over fears of a possible recession, pressuring the EV market, Tesla's rivals such as Ford Motor Co F.N have stepped up competition at home.
-Meanwhile in China, Tesla's second-largest market, the company is playing catch up with BYD Co 002594.SZ.
+It has come under pressure as rivals such as Ford Motor Co F.N have stepped up competition at home, even as consumers cut back spending on recession worries, while in China, Tesla's second-largest market, it is playing catch up with BYD 002594.SZ.

 Tesla faced trouble at its Shanghai factory on Monday, after employees were informed about the company's plans to cut their performance bonuses, which are linked to the factory's performance, according to online posts and workers.